-106. A provider is expected to provide an estimate in the fees, investments and targets (FIT) document of the investment required to deliver each of the intervention strategies it has described within its access and participation plan.
-A provider will not be expected to report
+106. A provider is expected to provide an estimate in the FIT document of the investment required to deliver each of the intervention strategies it has described within its access and participation plan.
+A provider will not be expected to report against its intervention strategies investment in the Annual Financial Return submitted to the OfS.

-- against its intervention strategies investment in the Annual Financial Return submitted to the OfS. - 107.
-Estimated investment for a provider's intervention strategy ought only to relate to the work undertaken to support the delivery of the access and participation plan objectives.
+107. Estimated investment for a provider's intervention strategy ought only to relate to the work undertaken to support the delivery of the access and participation plan objectives.